-The Reduction in Yield (RiY) is a robust and accurate indicator.
-In the 2019 Joint Consultation Paper concerning amendments to the PRIIPs KID, the European Supervisory Authorities (ESAs) noted that Reduction in Yield (RIY) figures could be used to comply with requirements in MiFID or the IDD.
-While the current version of the RTS had a truly comparable representation of costs of all PRIIPs, as there was consistency of representations of total costs (table 1) and composition of costs (table 2) based on the RiY, the changes on costs introduced by the revised RTS represent a step backwards, making it impossible for consumers to compare costs and should be revoked.
-The changes introduced in 2021 thwart the principle of comparability established since 2014, when the PRIIPs Regulation was adopted.
+Reduction in yield (RiY) is a robust and accurate indicator.
+In the 2019 Joint Consultation Paper concerning amendments to the PRIIPs KID, the European supervisory authorities (ESAs) noted that RiY figures could be used to comply with requirements in MiFID or the IDD.

+While the current version of the RTS had a truly comparable representation of costs of all PRIIPs, as there was consistency of representation of total costs (table 1) and composition of costs (table 2) based on the RiY, the changes on costs introduced by the revised RTS represent a step backwards, making it impossible for consumers to compare costs: once the Retail Investment Strategy (RIS) is implemented, they must be revoked.
+The changes introduced in 2021 negate the principle of comparability established since 2014, when the PRIIPs Regulation was adopted.